Understanding Substance Use Disorder

 Do I need to be abstinent to start treatment?

-No. We meet you where you are.
+▼No. We meet you where you are.
 Whether you're actively using or in early recovery, we provide assessment and treatment recommendations.
 Medication-assisted treatment is available for those not yet ready for abstinence.
 The goal is safety and movement toward lasting recovery.

 Related Conditions & Resources

-Explore underlying conditions frequently driving substance use:
+Explore underlying conditions frequently associated with substance use:

 Evidence-Based Resources